 Is TPP face to face or can I do it online?

 The TPP is a face to face program delivered over 28 weeks in 2 trimester periods.
-The program is offered at UQ College St Lucia Campus in January, May and September of each year.
+The program is offered at UQ College St Lucia Campus.
 The TPP is not offered online